Skip to main content

 Capital gains: Capital-gains treatment depends on asset type, holding period, and residency status.
 Real-estate gains and securities gains can be taxed under different regimes, and residence/home-reinvestment rules can materially change outcomes.
 Interest income (Category E): Interest taxation depends on source, category, and election/aggregation treatment under current law.
 Model both autonomous and aggregated outcomes where relevant.

-Progressive tax rates: Portugal applies progressive IRS rates up to 48%, with brackets updated by annual budget legislation.
+Portugal applies progressive IRS rates to aggregated income categories, while certain categories may be taxed at autonomous rates depending on legal classification.
 Use current-year tables when modeling liabilities.
 These rates apply to combined worldwide income once you are a tax resident.

 Supporting content